Finch's Quarterly Review

-Finch's Quarterly Review is an international luxury magazine which publishes articles about glamour and style, often with a humorous slant.
-The magazine is primarily aimed at the luxury sector, but also includes coverage of philanthropy, politics, the arts, history and music.
-Articles in the publication are often written by society insiders, from a perspective which may not be available in other magazines.
-The target audience is people in show business.
+Finch's Quarterly Review was an international luxury magazine which published articles about glamour and style, often with a humorous slant.
+The magazine was primarily aimed at the luxury sector, but also included coverage of philanthropy, politics, the arts, history and music.
+Articles in the publication were often written by society insiders, from a perspective which was often not available in other magazines.
+The target audience of the magazine was people in show business.

 History

 The magazine was launched in 2008 by Charles Finch and Nick Foulkes.
 As of May 2012, it had published 20 issues.
-The Editor-in-Chief is Nick Foulkes.
+The Editor-in-Chief was Nick Foulkes.

 In 2012 an essay from the magazine, "Jesus was a Commie", was adapted as a film by Matthew Modine.

-Each year the magazine holds an event in Cannes called the FQR Filmmakers Dinner during the film festival at the Hotel du Cap which has been sponsored by IWC and Chopard.
-The guests include well-known producers and directors.
+Each year the magazine held an event during the Cannes Film Festival called the FQR Filmmakers Dinner at the Hotel du Cap.
+The dinner was sponsored by IWC and Chopard.
+Among the guests included were well-known producers and directors.

 The magazine included a controversial blog called The Princess Diaries, by Elisabeth von Thurn und Taxis. von Thurn und Taxis wrote about the problems of the wealthy, often contrasting these with the problems of other people.